ZimmerAllDay/btcwords/README.md

 (white background imposed for visibility)

-While this sounds intimidating at first, the logic is as follows:
+This may sound intimidating at first, but the logic is straightforward:

 **Row 1:**        27 background colors

 **Row 2:**        All 26 capitalized letters of the English alphabet plus the '$' symbol / 1st letter position

 **Rows 3 - 6:**   All 26 lower case letters of the English alphabet plus a special character / 2nd - 5th letter positions

 **Example individual letter tiles in 8x**